cloud-barista/cb-tumblebug/docs/feature_guide/remote-command-and-file-transfer.md

 ### What is Remote Command Execution?

-**Remote Command Execution** is a core feature of CB-Tumblebug that allows users to execute shell commands on VMs within an MCI (Multi-Cloud Infrastructure).
+**Remote Command Execution** is a core feature of CB-Tumblebug that allows users to execute shell commands on VMs within an Infra (Multi-Cloud Infrastructure).
 Commands are sent via SSH through a **Bastion Host** for security, supporting parallel execution across multiple VMs.

 ### What is File Transfer?